1. What is the difference between the BYU-Public School Partnership and CITES?

 The Partnership is a collaboration of five school districts (Alpine, Jordan, Nebo, Provo, and Wasatch), the David O. McKay School of Education at BYU, and arts and science colleges at BYU that prepare secondary teachers.
 It was organized in 1984.
 Its Governing Board, which meets eight times a year, is comprised of the superintendents of the five school districts and the dean of the McKay School.

 CITES (the Center for the Improvement of Teacher Education and Schooling) is an administrative unit located in the McKay School, organized in 1996.
 Its role is to support the Partnership and facilitate Partnership initiatives through three divisions: professional development, education support, and research.
-For example, in the area of professional development, CITES facilitates the Associates Program, Principals Academy, various state endorsements, and a variety of conferences.
+For example, in the area of professional development, CITES facilitates the Associates Program, the Principals Academy, various state endorsements, and a variety of conferences.

 - To develop programs, practices, and procedures for (a) teacher candidate preparation, (b) teacher professional development, (c) curriculum development, and (d) research to improve students' experiences and achievement